Killing of Palmira Silva: Religion controversy

-Shirtless, and armed with a knife and a broom handle, Salvador began to rampage, knocking down his neighbours' fences and beheading two cats.
-He broke into Silva's garden and she walked up to him, then he beheaded her.
-Police evacuated children in the area, and an officer gave the order "He's agitated and lethal... he needs taking out".
-After the police cornered Salvador, they struggled to arrest him, with one officer being assaulted by him.
-He had to be tasered six times.
-Salvador's rampage lasted for 45 minutes.

 Trial

-Following Salvador's arrest, the Metropolitan Police reacted to speculation by stating that there were no links between his rampage and terrorism.
+Following Salvador's arrest, the Metropolitan Police reacted to speculation by stating that there were no links to terrorism.
 He was sent to Broadmoor Hospital, where psychiatrists found him to have paranoid schizophrenia.
 Salvador believed Silva to be a reincarnation of Adolf Hitler or a shapeshifting demon, and admitted to her killing.

-He was tried at the Old Bailey, where a 14-minute recording of his rampage was shown.
+He was tried at the Old Bailey, where a 14-minute recording of the preceding vandalism was shown.
 On medical reports, he was found not guilty of murder by reason of insanity, but ordered to remain indefinitely in Broadmoor.
 The judge, Recorder of London Nicholas Hilliard, concluded:

 It is established beyond any doubt that you killed Mrs Silva in an attack of extraordinary brutality and ferocity.
 You thought you were encountering some demonic force which had taken on a human form.
 You could not have been more deluded.
 Nobody who saw it could forget the mild and trusting way Mrs Silva approached you over the wall while you were brandishing a knife.
 This gentle, intelligent 82-year-old lady should have been able to live her life in peace and with security, proud in the achievements of others, but that was not to be.